GriffinPlus/docker-strongswan/README.md

   init
 ```

-or in a scripted fashion using the `--ca-pass` command line parameter or *stdin* to pipe the password in (recommended):
+The internal CA can be initialized using the `--ca-pass` command line parameter or *stdin* to pipe the password in as well.
+Using *stdin* is the recommended way as the password cannot leak via process lists or docker's inspection features:

 ```
 docker run \